MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/ImplementingRenderer.md

 ### Images

-1. A renderer **MUST** optionally allow host apps to prefetch any HTTP images and only return when the card has been fully rendererd.
+1. A renderer **MUST** optionally allow host apps to prefetch all HTTP images and only callback to the host app when card has been fully rendererd.
 1. A renderer **MUST** inspect the Host Config `maxImageSize` param when downloading HTTP images

 #### Image content